-The Company's Dividend Reinvestment Plan (DRP) applied to this dividend (with the DRP issue price set at a 2.5% discount to Bentley's volume weighted average price on ASX in the 5 day period up to and including the dividend record date).
+The Company's Dividend Reinvestment Plan (DRP) applied to this dividend with the DRP issue price set at a 2.5% discount to the Company's volume weighted average price on ASX in the 5 day period up to and including the dividend record date.
+Pursuant to the updated DRP Rules, the Company acquired shares onmarket to satisfy its obligations to participants under the DRP.